 January, February, March

-This iconic fire festival takes place across the Shetland Islands on the last Tuesday in January.
-The main festival sees a procession of people carrying burning torches through Lerwick, before a replica Viking longship is set alight.
+Twelve fire festivals take place across the Shetland Islands between January and March each year.
+The main festival takes place in Lerwick on the last Tuesday in January and sees a procession of people carrying burning torches through the town, before a replica Viking longship is set alight.
 Unforgettable!

 April, May, June

 Shetland Folk Festival – 27 – 30 April 2023

 Welcome to the UK’s most northerly folk festival.
 The festival features an amazing line-up of local and visiting acts that will perform at venues across the Shetland Islands.

 Isle of Arran Mountain Festival – 12 – 15 May 2023

 Featuring a packed programme of hill walks, scrambles, mountain running sessions and even night walks, this is the ideal festival for those that love the great outdoors, stunning views and a chance to catch up afterwards over coffee, tea and cake!

 Orkney Folk Festival – 25 – 28 May 2023